tytydraco/yessleep/out/Im_a_student_doctor_My_first_patient_is_the_reason_I_might_die_tonight.md

 Pressed against it like a spider.
 Barefoot.
 Clothes torn.
 Skin too pale, almost translucent now.
 The bruises had overtaken his limbs, crawling up his face in broken, inky veins.

-But it was his expression that paralyzed me.
+But it was his expression that paralysed me.
 A smile so wide it stretched unnaturally, as if his cheeks were tearing from the force of it.
 His eyes… they were solid black now.
 Not just the irises.
 All of them.
 Like two obsidian marbles reflecting my horror back at me.

 He didn’t speak.
 He just moved.
 Not like a person.
 His limbs twisted at angles no joint should allow, slow and jerky like a puppet handled by someone who’s never seen one before.